AVSystem/Anjay/doc/sphinx/source/AdvancedTopics/AT-CertificateUsage.rst

         If the "Server Public Key" **is empty**, Anjay falls back to PKIX verification if a trust store is available.
-If neither the DM key nor a trust store is provided, Anjay **does not validate** the server certificate for Certificate Usage 2 and will connect to the server.
-Consider the security impact before relying on this mode.
+If neither the DM key nor a trust store is provided, Anjay **will not allow** establishing connection with the server.

 - DANE-EE (3 – Domain-issued certificate)
     Anjay skips PKIX chain building and compares the handshake leaf directly to